sonny-maan/PokeClone/README.md

 ```
 As Players,
 So we can play a personalised PokeClone battle,
-We want to Start a fight by entering our names and seeing them
+We want to Start a fight by entering our names and seeing them.
 ```
 **Viewing Hitpoints**
 ```
 As a Player,
-So I can see how close I am to winning
+So I can see how close I am to winning,
 I want to see my Opponents Hit Points
 ```
 **Attacking another player**
 ```
 As a Player,
 So I can win a game of Battle,
-I want to be able to attack my opponent
+I want to be able to attack my opponent.
 ```